eloquent/phony/README.md

 fairly happy with [Phake], it *did* have a few little oddities, such as the way it deals with by-reference arguments, and mocking of [traits] was not possible.
-So I checked out [Mockery], but was immediately put off by its use of expectations, which I felt would have been a huge step backwards.
+So I checked out [Mockery], but was immediately put off by its use of expectations; which I felt would have been a huge step backwards.

 In fairness, it's possible that [Mockery] supports other mocking methods, but since the "primary" way it works seems to be based around [expect-run-verify],